socialsoftware/quizzes-tutor/backend/README.md

 Last but not least, Eventuate's documentation is more complete than Cadence's one with a lot of code examples and explanation which is an important thing to consider when learning how to use a piece of technology.

-Overall, both these solutions provide a good way to implement the Saga Pattern and could be both chosen for this project if a way to handle events with Cadence is found.
+Overall, both these solutions provide a good way to implement the Saga Pattern and only one could be chosen for this project if a way to handle events with Cadence is found.

 # Temporal: Cadence's fork